jao11/XMIMSIM/User-guide.md

 The _General_ section contains 4 parameters:

 * Outputfile: clicking the _Save_ button will pop up a file chooser dialog, allowing you to select the name of the outputfile that will contain the results of the simulation
-* Number of photons per discrete line: the excitation spectrum as it is used by the simulation may consist of a number of discrete energies with each a given intensity (see [Excitation](#excitation) for more information).
+* Number of photons per discrete line: the excitation spectrum as it is used by the simulation may consist of a number of discrete components with each a given energy and intensity (see [Excitation](#excitation) for more information).
 This parameter will determine how many photons are to be simulated per discrete line.
 The calculation time is directly proportional to this value
-* Number of photons per interval: the excitation spectrum as it is used by the simulation may consist of a number of energy intervals defined by the given intensity densities at the beginning and the end of the intervals (see [Excitation](#excitation) for more information).
+* Number of photons per interval: the excitation spectrum as it is used by the simulation may consist of a number of continuous interval components defined by the given energies and intensity densities at the beginning and the end of the intervals (see [Excitation](#excitation) for more information).
 This parameter will determine how many photons are to be simulated per interval.
 The calculation time is directly proportional to this value
 * Number of interactions per trajectory: this parameter will determine the maximum number of interactions a photon can experience during its trajectory.
 It is not recommended to set this value to higher than 4, since the contribution of increasingly higher order interactions to the spectrum decreases fast.
 The calculation time is directly proportional to this value
 * Comments: use this textbox to write down some notes you think are useful.